Carea is open to serve you!

 - stay home if you are sick

-If you are going out in public, it is recommended that you wear a mask along with practicing physical distancing.
+When you are out in public, it is also recommended that you continue to practice physical distancing whenever possible.

 You must wear a mask if you are exhibiting symptoms or are visiting or taking care of someone who has been placed on special precautions due to an infection.